 He looked then to Hermione, the only other body on this floor, spread eagled as if something large and heavy had tackled her, her neck at an odd angle, obviously broken, the bone speared through her skin, a glistening, bright white spear of bone.
 A memory flashed through his mind, the sensation of a tongue wrapping around that jut of bone, licking it clean of hot blood.
 His memory…his tongue.

 That was when he had run.
-He hadn't packed anything; he had just slipped on the same clothes he had taken off the night before, grabbed his wand and run.
-He had done a terrible thing, a heinous thing and he could never forgive himself and he didn't expect anyone else to either.
-The thought that he should turn himself in to the Ministry had crossed his mind, that he should at least go to Dumbledore, or wait for Sirius and Remus to come back, but he was afraid of people's reactions, he was being a coward and he couldn't help it as he run without a destination, his only purpose to get as far away from London as he possibly could before the chewed up bodies in Grimmauld Place were found.
+He hadn't packed anything; he had just slipped on the same clothes that he had taken off the night before, grabbed his wand and then he'd run.
+He had done a terrible thing, a heinous thing and he could never forgive himself for it and he didn't expect anyone else to either.
+The thought that he should turn himself in to the Ministry had crossed his mind, that he should at least go to Dumbledore, or wait for Sirius and Remus to come back, but he was afraid of what other people's reactions would be.
+He was being a coward and he couldn't help it as he run without a destination, his only purpose was to get as far away from London as he possibly could before the chewed up bodies in Grimmauld Place were found.

-Sirius hated blue moons and was glad they came around only once every couple of years.
-He supported a grimacing Remus down the street towards the ancestral Black house, hating the itchy feeling of the glamour charm covering him, though he knew it was necessary and honestly he was glad of the fresh air for a change so he took what he could get with no complaint.
+Sirius hated blue moons and he was glad that they came around only once every couple of years.
+He supported a grimacing Remus down the street towards the ancestral Black house, hating the itchy feeling of the glamour charm covering him, though he knew that it was necessary and honestly he was glad of the fresh air for a change, so he took what he could get with no complaint.

 When they reached the bottom of the steps of number twelve however, the front door was wide open.
 That gave them an adrenaline boost to stand up straighter, wiping away their tiredness and weariness as they both took out their wands and approached the house carefully.